seanking/es2015-generators/README.md

 ## Future

 Generators appear to be a fundamental part of the language moving forward.
-The [Async-Await](http://tc39.github.io/ecmascript-asyncawait/) proposal for ES7 uses generators to improve the languages support for writing asynchronous.
+The [Async-Await](http://tc39.github.io/ecmascript-asyncawait/) proposal for ES7 uses generators to improve the language's support for writing asynchronous.

 As of this post, generators are supported in [nodejs](https://nodejs.org/en/) and in some major browsers.
-Unlike with most ES6 features, [babel](https://babeljs.io)'s [polyfill](https://babeljs.io/docs/usage/polyfill) must be used instead of the trans-compiler.
+Unlike most ES6 features, [babel](https://babeljs.io)'s [polyfill](https://babeljs.io/docs/usage/polyfill) must be used instead of the trans-compiler.
 As with most polyfills, tread carefully when adding any dependency to your code.